 - conical abutments for fixed prosthesis,

-- a sheath made of PMMA or cobalt-chromium.
+- a sheath made of PMMA or cobalt-chromium,

-- a castable bar.
+- a castable bar (not provided by TBR),

-- clip,
+- clip (not provided by TBR),

 - a spacer.

 After soft tissue healing, remove the transgingival healing screws and build a bar-borne restoration with the direct or indirect technique.
 Note: Plan enough space between the bar and the gum (a minimum of 2 mm) in order to have an easy access and a good maintenance.